samarsinghal/lab-getting-started-with-carvel/workshop/content/exercises/13-kapp-controller-package-authoring.md

 ```
 The above steps uses the imgpkg tool that you learned about in the earlier sections.

-Once these files have been added, our package contents bundle is ready to be pushed as shown below (NOTE: replace registry.corp.com/packages/ if working through example):
+Once these files have been added, our package contents bundle is ready to be pushed as shown below

 ```execute
 imgpkg push -b $registry/simple-app:1.0.0 -f config-step-7-kapp-controller/config/